ROILTechnology/ROIL_info/index.md

 ## Where do I go for more answers?

-ROIL’s staff maintains the subreddit [r/RoilRegulars](https://www.reddit.com/r/RoilRegulars/).
+ROIL’s staff maintains the
+[ROIL Forum](https://forum.roil.com/).
 Please join us and other ROIL users to discuss ROIL, ask questions, recommend feeds, and collaborate to curate Fandoms.